coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Batch Debug

-   This flag has the effect of presenting a newline at every prompt, when the debugger is on in `coqtop`.
-(It has no effect when running the CoqIDE debugger.)
+   When the debugger is enabled in `coqtop`, this flag presents a newline at every prompt.
+(Useful only for Ltac1 tactics; Ltac2 tactics and their goals are not printed.
+It has no effect when running the CoqIDE debugger.)
    The debug log thus created, which does not require user input to generate when this flag is set, can then be run through external tools such as diff.